 Working with clay requires students, very quickly, to develop an understanding of the physical and chemical processes that run the clay studio.
 I believe that students need to start with an introduction to the basic science and the fundamental reasons behind the directions given by the instructor.

-Beginning level students need to be taught, and to understand, the drying process and the chemical change that turns clay into ceramic.
-Pottery students need to understand how the motion of the wheel can be harnessed to create a symmetrical form.
+Beginning level students need to be taught, and to understand, the drying process and the chemical change that happens during firing, turning clay into ceramic.
+Pottery students need to understand how the motion of the wheel can be harnessed to create a symmetrical form and how the forces they apply to the clay work with or against the natural tendencies of the clay.
 All students need to understand what causes the clay to crack, break or explode—and what they can do to prevent damage in their own work.

 A clay studio and classroom is made up of students with a mix of abilities and backgrounds.
 These students will influence each other, so it is imperative that the instructor set clear expectations for quality of work, behavior and responsibilities in the studio.
 Students in my classes understand that they will be challenged at their level.
 Students are urged to push themselves to explore the possibilities of an assignment once they have met the basic requirements.
 Once techniques have been learned, students are asked to focus on the visual relationships in the form, or the surface qualities or on their personal expression through larger groups of work.